Current Students

 Program: Healthcare Quality and Patient Safety (HQPS)

-Bio: Lauren is a first year student in the Healthcare Quality and Patient Safety Track within the Health Sciences Integrated PhD (HSIP) program.
-She earned her BS in Human Development and Family Studies and a minor in Spanish from the University of Illinois in Urbana-Champaign and her master’s in social work from the Crown Family School of Social Work, Policy, and Practice at the University of Chicago.
+Bio: Lauren earned her Master’s in Social Work from the Crown Family School of Social Work, Policy, and Practice at the University of Chicago.
 Prior to joining the PhD program, she worked as a Social Worker in the Division of General Internal Medicine and Geriatrics at Northwestern Medical Group where she developed and implemented the first primary care social work role in the division.
 She also worked at Lurie Children’s Hospital as a Social Worker in the Division of Genetics and provided direct patient care to individuals and caregivers impacted by rare genetic conditions.
-Recently she partnered with colleagues to create Northwestern Medicine’s Health Equity Action Team (NM HEAT).
 Lauren is pursuing a PhD to contribute to research in the area of social determinants of health and healthcare disparities through a quality and safety framework.

 Yikuan Li